-It’s pleasant to use as a fragrance, a medicinal herb, a tea, and to attract bees for a very scented honey.
-This week, I was walking along a street lined with linden trees in our neighbourhood when someone approached me and inquired as to why we were photographing the trees.
+It’s lovely to use as a fragrance, a medicinal plant, a tea, and to attract bees for honey with a strong perfume.
+Someone approached me while I was going along a street dotted with linden trees in our neighborhood this week and asked why we were photographing the trees.

-I explained – but I doubt many people understand what they’re smelling when walking down a linden tree avenue and why there could be sap on the ground.
+I explained, but I doubt many people realize what they’re smelling and why there’s sap on the ground when strolling down a linden tree avenue.

-A linden tree in an avenue in our neighbourhood, showing the honeydew on the leaves and the blossoms.
+A linden tree in an avenue in our neighborhood, showing the honeydew on the leaves and the blossoms.
 (Photo by MF O’Brien, 2019)

 What is the linden tree?

 Tilia is a genus of about 30 species of shrubs or shrubs indigenous to much of the temperate Northern Hemisphere.
 The linden as we know it is most likely a Tilia species.
 The genus is known in the United Kingdom as “lime” or “linden,” while it is known in North America as “linden,” “lime,” or “basswood.”

 Despite the name and perfume similarity, this tree is not related to the citrus fruit tree known as “lime.”
 The name “linden” comes from the old English “lithe” and the German “lind,” both of which signifies “to be lenient and yielding.”

 Tilia shrubs are attacked by a variety of insects.
 When you go past the bushes in the Spring, you’ll see smears of something sticky on the ground below – as well as on the automobiles parked beneath the shrubs.

 Aphids, in particular, are drawn to the abundant sap supply and are sometimes “farmed” by ants for the production of the sap that the ants obtain, with the result being a leaking of more sap onto lower branches and leaves, as well as the rest below.